 Sales people who are supposed to keep a smiling face look at you sullenly, as if wondering why you have come to spoil their day; public servants including the postman only smile if you tip/bribe them, otherwise they are rude and offensive.
 Even angels of mercy – the nurses most often are curt and impatient with their helpless wards.
 Florence Nightingale must be turning in her grave for sure.

 It makes me wonder: Can we only laugh at people and not with them?
+Can we only see humour when the dig is directed at others?
 Can we only smile when we see some benefit accruing from the person we are smiling at?
 Why do we always look with suspicion when someone we don’t know smiles at us?
 Do we think they are out to rip us off or something?
 Have we so lost our sense of humour that funny situations don’t bring a smile to our lips?

-Looking at all the smileys, LOL and ROFL in cyberspace, one would expect at least some smiles in real life.
-A spontaneous smile can brighten up the day for a stranger.
-Go on try it; it is FREE!
+Looking at all the smileys, LOLs, LMAOs and ROFLs in cyberspace, one would expect at least some smiles in real life while looking at real people.